ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: #faq-fs-sec-3}

 By default, your file share data is protected at rest with IBM-managed encryption.
 You can also bring your own keys to the {{site.data.keyword.cloud}} and use them to encrypt your file shares.
 For more information, see [Creating file shares with customer-managed encryption](/docs/vpc?topic=vpc-file-storage-vpc-encryption).
 By using the API, you can link a primary account that holds a root key to a secondary account, then use that key to encrypt new file shares in the secondary account.
 For more information, see [Cross-account encryption for multitenant storage resources](/docs/vpc?topic=vpc-getting-started).

+### Is my data protected during transit?
+{: faq}
+{: #faq-fs-sec-4}

+You can enable secure end-to-end encryption of your data when you use file shares with security-group-based access control mode and mount targets with virtual network interfaces.
+When such a mount target is attached and the share is mounted on a virtual server instance, the virtual network interface performs security group policy check to ensure only authorized instances can communicate with the share.
+The traffic between the authorized virtual server instance and the file share can be IPsec encapsulated by the client.
+For more information, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit).

+Encryption in transit is not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.
+{: restriction}